feather-design-system/feather-design-system/docs/Components/Autocomplete/README.md

 ### Attributes

-Specifying an `class` or `data-ref-id` attribute will cause them to be applied to the components root containing `div`.
-All other attributes are inherited to the `input` were it makes sense.
-Some will be ignored as they will conflict with some of the attributes we need to use for accessibility.
+Specifying a `class` or `data-ref-id` attribute will cause them to be applied to the component's root container `div`.
+All other attributes are inherited to the `input` where it makes sense.
+Some will be ignored if they conflict with some of the attributes used for accessibility.

-#### Class

-Use the `class` attribute to specify custom spacing needed for the element.

-#### data-ref-id

-Use the `data-ref-id` attribute when you need to access the element for E2E testing.

 ## Accessibility